DefenderOfBasic/a-book/README.md

 # A book

-This is a book about the best book that humanity ever wrote
+This is a book about the best book that humanity ever wrote.

 ### Setup